Void Moon: Plot summary

 Meanwhile, Cassie persuades Leo to split the money and leave after learning of its origin.
 Leo requests two days to sort the mess out but commits suicide when confronted by Jack.
 The next day, Jack poses as a customer at the dealership and Cassie takes him out for a car ride.
 She successfully crashes the car upon learning about Jack's intent and returns to Leo's house to retrieve the money.
 Jack plans to ambush Cassie at her house, but instead injures her parole officer once he learns about Jodie.
 Jack successfully "abducts" Jodie before the police arrive and drives her to the Cleo to set up a meeting with Cassie three hours later.
 Unknown to Jack, Cassie arrives much earlier and devises a plan to rescue Jodie and frame Jack in the process.

 Grimaldi captures Jack and reveals that the whole plan was a setup because the Miami gangsters would never be approved to buy the Cleo; his thugs killed the courier, and Miami will now search for Jack as the thief.
 Using a concealed weapon, Jack kills Grimaldi and his thugs in the elevator.
 He returns to the room to kill Cassie and Jodie but, momentarily distracted, allows Cassie to push him out of the window to his death.
-Cassie throws some money out of the window to cause a commotion, allowing her and Jodie to flee unnoticed.
+Cassie throws money out of the window to cause a commotion, allowing her and Jodie to flee unnoticed.
 Realizing that she will be unable to provide an enjoyable life for Jodie as a murder suspect, Cassie returns Jodie to her adoptive parents and drives off with the remainder of the money.